chronicleworks/chronicle/docs/recording_provenance.md

 See [provenance concepts](provenance_concepts#ended-at-time)

 Chronicle allows you to specify the end time of an activity when you need to model a time range.
-If you want an instantaneous activity, simply call this operation.
 Eliding the time parameter will use the current system time.
 Time stamps should be in [RFC3339](https://www.rfc-editor.org/rfc/rfc3339.html) format.

 Ended at time operations also take an optional `AgentId`, to associate the